chnzzh/HeadHunter/README.md

 1. A more featureful payload (The current payload is just a simple and rather bland reverse shell connection).
 This would include beaconing, file transfer, persistance methods, and more.
 As well as a dedicated windows payload, as the currently payload is untested on Windows as the server is intended to be for GNU/Linux based operating systems
-2. An installer that creates bash script to mimic a binary on path.
-HeadHunter could be run from any directory
 3. The ability to command multiple connected sessions